-Matthew Nied, B.Comm., LL.B, practices commercial litigation in Vancouver.
-He assists clients on a broad range of corporate and commercial matters and has experience in several areas, including professional negligence, product liability, shareholder disputes, employment law, class actions, defamation, and securities regulatory matters.
+Matthew Nied, B.Comm., LL.B, is a Vancouver lawyer practicing business litigation and dispute resolution.
+He assists clients on a broad range of corporate and commercial matters and has experience in several areas, including insolvency, securities regulatory matters, shareholder disputes, professional negligence, product liability, employment law, class actions and defamation.
 He has appeared before the Supreme Court of British Columbia, the Provincial Court of British Columbia, and the British Columbia Securities Commission.

 Matthew regularly publishes articles identifying legal developments and their implications for industry stakeholders.